ifurusato/brushless-motor-controller/README.rst

 Note that its PWM is *inverted*: 100% is stopped, 0% is full speed.

 `Generated documentation <https://ifurusato.github.io/brushless-motor-controller/>`__
-Tfor the project is also available.
+for the project is also available.

 Features